 Being honest is much better for your health than avoiding the doctor.
 If you have a long-standing relationship with your doctor, working out the problem may be more useful than looking for a new doctor.

-The death of a spouse, divorce, or separation can lead some older people to find themselves dating again and possibly having sex with a new partner.
-It’s a good idea to talk to your doctor about how safe sex can reduce your risk of sexually transmitted diseases such as HIV/AIDS .
+After divorce, separation, or the death of a spouse, some older people may find themselves dating again, and possibly having sex with a new partner.
+It’s a good idea to talk with your doctor about how safe sex can reduce your risk of sexually transmitted diseases such as HIV/AIDS .
 It’s important to practice safe sex, no matter what your age.

 Even strong and loving families can have problems, especially under the stress of illness.
 Although family problems can be painful to discuss, talking about them can help your doctor help you.
 Your doctor may be able to suggest steps to improve the situation for you and other family members.

 If you feel that a family member or caregiver is taking advantage of you or mistreating you, let your doctor know.
-Some older people are subjected to abuse by family members or others.
-Abuse can be physical, verbal, psychological, or even financial in nature.
+Some older people are abused by family members or others.
+Abuse can be physical, verbal, emotional, or even financial in nature.
 Your doctor may be able to provide resources or referrals to other services that can help if you are being mistreated.